 A sleepy, bohemian town situated on the Pacific side of Costa Rica, known for surfing, hatching turtles and a pretty spectacular waterfall.
 Montezuma was my highlight in Costa Rica for many reasons, a place where I could have stayed for weeks soaking up the sun on the pristine beach and wandered the same quiet streets for days without getting bored.
 I arrived not really knowing what to expect, and had only made the decision to visit after overhearing a conversation in my previous hostel where a few people had all agreed it was their favourite place in Costa Rica.
 I arrived at near midnight, so it wasn’t until the next morning that I really got to see the town.
 Made up of pretty much one street, everything is close to everything else!
 Although small, there is still plenty of things to do in Montezuma.

 Every other tourist you meet in Montezuma has either just been to, or is just heading to the waterfall.
 It is easy to find if you just head toward the beach and then follow the main road parallel to the beach in a south western direction.
 You walk on the road out of town, over a small bridge, and then on the right there is a few cars parked and a little hut.
-My advice is ignore any “guides” and just walk, I think there was a small sign but when you get here the direction is quite obvious.
-Make sure you wear trainers!
+My advice is ignore any “guides” and just walk!
+I think there was a small sign but when you get here the direction is quite obvious.
+Make sure you wear trainers/sturdy shoes!
 There are some pretty precarious river crossings, and a few moments where you have to kind of swing yourself over rocks whilst holding a rope.
-The waterfall is pretty impressive, and theres several places you can jump in.
-If you plan on staying a while pack food and drink as there is nothing once you leave the town and a walk there and back could take up to an hour.
+The waterfall is pretty impressive, and there are several places you can jump in.
+If you plan on staying a while, pack food and drink.
+There are no shops once you leave the town and a walk there and back could take up to an hour.

 Isla de Cabuya